On wall crossing for K-stability: Preliminaries

-We say a log pair $(Y,G)$ is log Calabi-Yau if it admits log canonical singularities and $K_Y+G\sim_\bQ 0$.
+We say that a log pair $(Y,G)$ is log Calabi-Yau if it admits log canonical singularities and $K_Y+G\sim_\bQ 0$.
 In this subsection, we only focus on log Calabi-Yau pairs of the form $(X,D)$, where $X$ is a $\bQ$-Fano variety of dimension $d$ and $D\sim_\bQ -K_X$.
-Suppose $(\mX, \mD;\mL)\to \bA^1$ is a test configuration of $(X,D;L:=-K_X)$, by Definition \ref{tc}, we have the following formula:
+Given a log Calabi-Yau pair $(X,D)$, suppose $(\mX, \mD;\mL)\to \bA^1$ is a test configuration of $(X,D;L:=-K_X)$, by Definition \ref{tc}, we have the following formula: